Healthy Coping Skills for Teens

 Tony Hoffman’s Story: Improving Emotional Well-Being

 When Tony Hoffman found himself incarcerated and struggling with addiction and mental health challenges, he had poor emotional well-being.
-He knew that learning to manage his emotions was important, and he began to take small steps to move forward.
+He knew that learning to manage his difficult emotions well was necessary, and he began to take small steps to move forward.
 While it was not easy, Tony Hoffman was able to change.
-In prison, he set goals for himself that were deeply important to him.
-Improving his emotional well-being was important on the path to meeting these goals and ultimately helped him to succeed in every goal that he set.

 Understanding Stigmas

-Daily Habits of Emotional Well-Being
+Tony’s Daily Habits for Emotional Well-Being

 Tony Hoffman